What Is an Agile Coach? And How to Become One

 [Featured Image] An Agile coach stands at a podium, leading a training session.

-An Agile coach is a project management professional that helps scale Agile practices across a team or organization.
+An Agile coach is a project management professional who helps scale Agile practices across a team or organization.
 By aligning teams or organizations with Agile values and concepts, Agile coaches enable them to be more flexible, transparent, and efficient.
-Agile coaches do this both by introducing Agile methods and encouraging a culture and mentality shift in the workplace.
+Agile coaches do this by introducing Agile methods and encouraging a culture and mentality shift in the workplace.
+Learn more about what Agile coaches do and the steps you can take to become one.

 What does an Agile coach do?

-An Agile coach helps teams and organizations adopt Agile practices—but what does that actually look like?
-Here are the day-to-day tasks an Agile coach might find themselves doing:
+An Agile coach helps teams and organizations adopt Agile practices.
+Take a look at the day-to-day tasks an Agile coach might find themselves doing:

-• Provide training sessions on Agile frameworks, like Scrum, Kanban, and SAFe
+• Provide training sessions on Agile frameworks such as Scrum, Kanban, and SAFe.

-• Coach leaders (like Scrum Masters, product owners, and executives) on Agile leadership practices
+• Coach leaders (such as Scrum Masters, product owners, and executives) on Agile leadership practices.

-• Develop operating model or roadmap for future Agile practices
+• Develop an operating model or roadmap for future Agile practices.

-Agile coach salary: How much Agile coaches make
+Agile coaching salary: How much Agile coaches make

 Compare this with the average annual US base salaries of similar roles: